danomatika/joyosc/README.md

     ./configure
     make
     sudo make install

+_Note: If you have cloned joyosc from a git repo, you may need to generate the configure script by running `./autogen.sh` first._

 This readme, example config files, and the pd library are also installed to your doc dir, something like `$(prefix)/share/doc/joyosc`.